-Your golden retriever looks adorable, but those store-bought bandanas?
-They’re either $15 each or fade after two washes.
-You’ve scrolled past dozens of Pinterest-perfect pups wearing custom designs that somehow match their owners’ home decor.
+Your golden retriever looks adorable in that bandana, but those store-bought ones are either $15 each or they fade after two washes.
+You’ve scrolled past dozens of Pinterest-perfect pups wearing custom bandanas that somehow match their owner’s home decor.

 Disclosure: This post contains affiliate links.
 If you purchase through these links, I may earn a small commission at no extra cost to you.
-I only recommend products I genuinely use or believe will help you create beautiful bandanas for your pup.
+I only recommend products I use or think will help you create beautiful bandanas for your pup.

 What You’ll Need to Get Started